chrisfosterelli/euler.hs/README.md

 _I'm not a great Haskell programmer or mathematician_.
-These solutions are probably not the most idiomatic way to solve each problem in Haskell, and they are very likely not the most efficient solutions.
+These solutions are probably not the most idiomatic way to solve each problem in Haskell, and they are often not the most efficient solutions.
 If you've got a suggestion, please make a
 [pull request](https://github.com/chrisfosterelli/euler.hs/compare?expand=1)!